swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## How it works

-Modifying and querying the DOM is a huge performance bottleneck and React embraces an approach that eschews them without sacrificing expressivity.
+Modifying and querying the DOM is a huge performance bottleneck and React embraces an approach that eschews this without sacrificing expressivity.
 It presents a well designed Object Oriented interface, but everything underneath the hood has been crafted with the eye of a pragmatic functional programmer.
 It works by generating a virtual